usnistgov/OSCAL/docs/content/contribute/roadmap.md

 {{<usa-tag>}}Status{{</usa-tag>}} Planned

-{{<usa-tag>}}Focus{{</usa-tag>}} Develop the OSCAL Assessment and Assessment Results models.
+{{<usa-tag>}}Focus{{</usa-tag>}} Further development of the OSCAL Assessment and Assessment Results models.

-The OSCAL Assessment and Assessment Results models will be developed as part of the OSCAL 2.0.0 release.
-This development will address the Assessment and Assessment Results layers of the OSCAL [architecture](/learnmore/architecture/).
+The OSCAL Assessment and Assessment Results layers of the OSCAL architecture will continue to be developed as part of the OSCAL 2.0.0 release.
+This phase of development will focus on integrating automated means of collecting assessment data using existing assessment technologies.

-This assessment work has been split from the earlier OSCAL v1 epic to allow a stable version of OSCAL formats to be released and maintained that provide a solid foundation for publishing control catalog and baseline information, and to allow organizations to automate the documentation and maintenance of system implementations.
+This assessment development work has been split from the earlier OSCAL v1 epic to allow a stable version of OSCAL formats to be released and maintained that provide a solid foundation for publishing control catalog and baseline information, and to allow organizations to automate the documentation, maintenance, and human-focused assessment of system implementations.
 This will allow tool vendors to develop against stable OSCAL v1 releases, while ongoing development of OSCAL v2 continues.